xiaohunying/notes/pages/cf.md

 # Router

 The router routes incoming traffic to the appropriate component, either a Cloud Controller component or a hosted application running on a Diego Cell.
 The router periodically queries the Diego Bulletin Board System (BBS) to determine which cells and containers each application currently runs on.
-Using this information, the router recomputes new routing tables based on the IP addresses of each cell virtual machine (VM) and the host-side port numbers for the cell’s containers.
+Using this information, the router recomputes new routing tables based on the IP addresses of each cell virtual machine (VM) and the host-side port numbers for the cellï¿½s containers.

 ## Gorouter